-Welcome to a special edition of my monthly income report!
+Welcome to a special edition of my monthly income report, my February and March 2013 Monthly Income Report!

 Each month I like to write a detailed report that goes over what I’ve done and lessons learned from the previous month, and I always list where my income comes from and exactly how much I’ve earned.